psedge/firefly-importers/transferwise/README.md

 ## TransferWise Importer
+``
 TransferWise allows a user to hold multiple currencies transferring value between them.
 This tool does the following:

 1. Fetches the User ID and Account ID against your API Token
 2. Fetches transactions from the `/transactions` endpoint
 3. Formats data, unifying types with Firefly III
+4. Searches Firefly for an existing transaction that matches that ID
-4. Posts transactions to the provided Firefly III API
+4. Creates (or updates existing) transactions via the Firefly III API

 There's a few points in here which are interesting quirks of either side:

 * TransferWise allows you to retrieve a maximum of 9 months at a time, so this tool chunks your request time if larger
 * TransferWise is *made* for multiple currencies, so the tool imports both the native currency of the transaction and if enabled by the `CONVERT_AMOUNTS` .env setting, attempts to convert the currencies at the time of transaction using the Yahoo Finance API.
-You'll need an API key to do that, which you should set in `YAHOO_FINANCE_API_TOKEN` in .env
-* The importer hashes the body of a transaction, and stores a SHA256 in the `external_reference_id`, so that transactions are updated, not duplicated on subsequent runs.
+It's possible to have your IP blocked if you abuse that API, exercise caution.
+    * On that note, as default the tool does not populate the `foreign_amount` field as this can cause issues with budgets so instead it just sets that data in the `notes` field.
+    * You can populate the field if you like, by removing the `pass` line in `post_tx_to_firefly`
+* Firefly allows you to search on two fields at the time of writing; Title and Description.
+To enable upserting a previously scraped transaction we have to append a unique ID (external_reference-currency) to the end of a description.
+The idea is that you can run this tool, edit your categories or settings, run it again, and not have duplicated transactions.

 ### Setup